Easy crash hot potatoes: crispy crushed au gratin spuds… See how a good old boiled potato can turn your dinner into an exciting food feast!

 Are you looking for another exciting potato side dish?

-Then also check out my hasselback potatoes!
+Then you should also check out my hasselback potatoes!
 Another crunchy potato recipe for you to try out at home.

 - 6 small potatoes